captn3m0/codechef/_problems/medium/TAAND.md

     current: 1493557938
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME14/mandarin/TAAND1.pdf).
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME14/mandarin/TAAND1.pdf).

 Given an array of **n** non-negative integers: **A1**, **A2**, …, **AN**.
 Your mission is finding a pair of integers **Au**, **Av** (1 ≤  **u** < **v** ≤ **N**) such that (**Au** and **Av**) is as large as possible.
 **And** is a bit-wise operation which is corresponding to **&** in C++ and Java.